 An essential part of this role is in providing Sacramental Ministry to the school community.
-He says a weekly Mass on Wednesdays at 8.20am in the Chapel which the whole school community, including Staff, Students and Parents are warmly invited to.
+He says a weekly Mass on Thursdays at 12.40 pm in the Chapel which the whole school community, including Staff, Students and Parents are warmly invited to.

 Fr.
-David actively supports the worship and prayer life of the school throughout the liturgical year.
+Ben actively supports the worship and prayer life of the school throughout the liturgical year.

 In particular during the seasons of Advent and Lent he and other local clergy are dedicated to offering every student the opportunity to receive the Sacrament of Reconciliation.